sparkletron/TEST-PSX-GLFW-Moving_Square/README.md

 Linux using GLFW

-        1. Download, Compile, and install GLFW v3.2.1 (requires cmake, and will inform you have missing dependcies)
+        1. Download, Compile, and install GLFW v3.2.1 (requires cmake, and will inform you of missing dependcies)
         2. Install GLEW (repository version in Ubuntu 14.04 is fine)

 ### Make Commands